 Interview tool for participant input.
-The current SCDDSN residential observation tool and day observation tool are utilized as part of the overall SCDDSN quality assurance process and focus on waiver participant outcomes.
-The QIO staff, who conduct contract compliance and licensing reviews as part of the overall quality assurance process, will administer these tools in all of the settings subject to state-level review.
+The current SCDDSN residential services on-site review and day services on site review are utilized as part of the overall SCDDSN quality assurance process and focus on waiver participant outcomes.
+The QIO staff, who conduct contract compliance and licensing reviews as part of the overall quality assurance process, will administer these tools in all settings subject to state-level review.
 QIO staff interact with and observe residents/participants in the settings in which they live and/or work to determine if compliance requirements are present.
-The tools have been revised for the 2019-2020 year to include HCBS requirements as part of the quality assurance process and will be utilized to gather resident/participant feedback for this state-level review.
+The tools have been revised again for the 2020-2021 year and include HCBS requirements as part of the quality assurance process.
+They will be utilized to gather resident/participant feedback for this state-level review.
 Training will be provided to QIO staff ahead of time and onsite to ensure quality data collection for this process.